rupinderkaur20/STA9891-MachineLearningForDataMining/README.md

 We notice that for lasso, elastic net and ridge, most important codons with  positive coefficents are UGA, UAG & UAA, which means that they are the most important when classifying a species as plant.
 On the other hand, UGU, ACA & CCC are the most important codons with negative coefficients for elastic net and lasso, which means they are most important to classify species as virus.
 For ridge, most important codons with negative coefficeints are UGU, ACA & AGG.
 And for random forest, ACA, CUU, UGU & GAC are most important variables.

 ## Conclusion
 In this project we used the codon usage dataset from UCI.
-We classified species based on two kingdoms, plant & virus, using logistic lasso, logistic elastic net, logistic ridge, and random forest.
+We classified species to one of the two kingdoms, plant or virus, using logistic lasso, logistic elastic net, logistic ridge, and random forest.
 All four models performed really well on both training and test datasets.